img-terrorism

-Extremism & Its Counter Narrative
+Extremism & Its Counter-Narrative

 The birthplace of any conflict has always been grounded in clashing ideologies.
 It is cradled by differences in opinions and interpretations that eventually take more tangible forms leading to brute actions, hence leaving the incorporeal yet powerful domain of influence.
 These actions do not transpire by chance or some random roll of probability, rather they are premeditated, calculated, and developed into a fuel that may sustain the machinery of men.
+To counteract these influences effectively, it is crucial to develop a strong counter-narrative.

 One of the most powerful forces that throw this machinery in an almost unstoppable inertia is “Narrative”.